cfdvrinstitute/cfdvriOpenFOAM/foamMasslessParticleTrack/README.md

 >$ computeParticleTrack method

 The **particleTrackDict** file must be placed in system/ directory and the sample dictionary is given in the source folder itself.
-There are 3 methods, **points**, **patch** and **backTrack**.
+There are 2 methods, **points** and **patch**.
 Each method requires corresponding input from the dictionary.

 ### developed by Ramkumar. ###

 ### Version details ###
-version-1: with provided fix timestep.
+  * version-1: with provided fix timestep.
-version-2: with autoTimestep, inletPatchNames, points and backtrack.
+  * version-2: with autoTimestep, inletPatchNames, points and backtrack.
-version-3: with autTimestep, points and patch name, inlet or outlet will be decided by the application.
+  * version-3: with autTimestep, points and patch name, The patch type i.e. inlet or outlet will be decided by the application.